California slaying victims are mom, 2 kids and another woman

 Authorities arrested Salvador Vasquez-Oliva, 56, on suspicion of homicide after finding him in San Francisco, about 90 miles (145 kilometers) away from the killings.
 They have not named a motive or said what relationship he has to the dead.
 Police have not said when or how the victims were killed.

+"She didn't really talk about him, at least not to me," she said Friday.
+"I know they had problems like any relationship but never heard any stories of physical abuse."

+Vasquez-Oliva also worked for the Employment Development Department, which administers the state's unemployment checks.
+Agency officials said Vasquez-Oliva had worked as an office technician since 2014.

-Sgt.
-Bryce Heinlein said Thursday that the killings don't appear to be random.
+The killings don't appear to be random, Sgt.
+Bryce Heinlein said Thursday.

 It was not immediately known if Vasquez-Oliva has an attorney.
 He was being held in the Sacramento County Jail, Heinlein said.